 Nullable<T>, all of these type work equally well with any T whatsoever; they are totally “agnostic” as to the semantics of their underlying type.
 And even

-Another way to look at these generic types is that they are “amplifiers"4 that increase the representational power of their “underlying” type.
+Another way to look at these generic types is that they are “amplifiers”[4.
+I am indebted to my erstwhile colleague Wes Dyer for this interpretation of monads; his article on monads was a crucial step in my understanding of the concept.] that increase the representational power of their “underlying” type.
 A byte can be one of 256 values; that’s very useful but also very simple.
 By using generic types we can represent “an asynchronously-computed sequence of nullable bytes” very easily; that adds a huge amount of power to the “byte” type without changing its fundamental “byte-ish” nature.

 So is a monad simply an embarrassingly generic type of one parameter that conceptually “adds power” to its underlying type?
 Not quite; there are a couple more things we need in order to have an implementation of the “monad pattern”.
 Next time on FAIC we’ll try to perform some operations on these five types and see if we can suss out any other commonality.